katattakd/dotfiles/README.md

 git clone https://github.com/katattakd/dotfiles
 cd dotfiles

-# Configures Pinebook Pro / Manjaro (ARM) specific parts of the system.
+# Configures Pinebook Pro specific parts of the system.
 # This must be run before all other scripts.
 sh configure_system_pbp.sh